-Some Muslims urge that coffee has the ability to make you proactive just like any other drug so the always wonder if coffee is haram.
-Well, the question is can Muslims drink coffee? is it halal or haram?
-Let us look into details and shade some light about those topics.
+Some Muslims argue that coffee has the ability to make you proactive just like any other drug so the always wonder if coffee is haram in Islam.
+Coffe is not haram in Islam and therefore you should not be afraid to take it if you feel like.

 Can Muslims Take Coffee?

 That’s why the Yemenis to this day drink lots of coffee just to talk all night and stay awake.
 However, in the old days, they used to drink it to memorize the Quran and to this day.

 History of coffee origin in Islam has it that to date, the people of Yemen still praise Allah for giving them Coffee also known as ‘kahawa”.

 They used to praise Allah for it because they said that with that drink, they were able to memorize the book of Allah.
 With the help of coffee, they were able to stay awake all night to recite the Quran and acquire knowledge from the holy book.